ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 ### Wallet V4

-It is the most modern wallet version at the moment.
-It still has all the functionality of the previous versions, but also introduces something very powerful — `plugins`.
+This version still has all the functionality of the previous versions, but also introduces something very powerful — `plugins`.

 Wallet source code:
  * [ton-blockchain/wallet-contract](https://github.com/ton-blockchain/wallet-contract)